damienjburks/DataCop/documentation/architecture.md

-# Architecture: DataCop
+# Architecture: DataCop W/ Macie

 <p align="center"><img src="./images/example_architecture_macie.drawio.png" alt="DataCop Architecture Diagram"/></p>

 ---

 This diagram highlights the architecture of DataCop.
-Each of the numbers represent the flow of how DataCop works.
+Each of the numbers represent the flow of how DataCop works for Macie.

 ## Scenario w/ Explanation